Post Processing

 Assets

 An Asset Map works basically the same as the Structures Map but has some special rules.
-While tiles on the Structures Map are drawn consistently, decorations are not added automatically.
-Decorations are added x-times instead, and therefore they are usually used to spawn loot chests or monsters.
+While tiles on the Structures Map are drawn consistently, Assets are added x-times, and therefore they are usually used to spawn loot chests or monsters.

-To create a Decoration Map, create a new Map, call it „Assets“ (exactly this name), again use the same Tileset, and put it below the Space Map.
+To create an Asset Map, create a new Map, call it „Assets“ (exactly this name), again use the same Tileset, and put it below the Space Map.
 Place Assets as we did before in the Structure’s Map.

 Don’t use reserved Region Ids 5, 6, 13, and 61.